goschtl/zope/Sandbox/nadako/z3c.sharedmimeinfo/trunk/src/z3c/sharedmimeinfo/README.txt

 ==================
-Mime type guessing
+z3c.sharedmimeinfo
 ==================

-This package provides an utility for guessing mime type from filename and/or file contents.
+This package provides an utility for guessing MIME type from file name and/or actual contents.
 It's based on freedesktop.org's shared-mime-info database.

 .. contents::